templative/templative/README.md

 #### Style Updates

 Style updates allow you to update a style attribute of a svg element at a given id.

-## Component Definition Types - Deprecated

-### Mono

-- `topArtData` and `bottomArtdata` defined in component compose.
-- No `piecesGamedata`.

-## Multi

-- Has `frontArtdata` and `backArtdata` defined in component compose.
-- Has `piecesGamedata`.
-- A piece is created for every piece row defined in the gamedata.
-- All pieces has the same front and back artdata.

-## Multi Variant

-- No artdata in component compose.
-- Has `piecesGamedata`.
-- Expects a `frontArtdata` and `backArtdata` columns in pieces gamedata.
-- A piece is created for every piece of row defined in the gamedata.
-- Each piece has a unique front and back artdata.